Cushychicken/cushychicken.github.io/_posts/2014-05-06-evernote-workflow.md

 ## Improvements

-I'd love to do a little scripting out  a little program that would set an appointment in my Outlook calendar whenever I set an Evernote reminder.
+I'd love to write out a little script that would set an appointment in my Outlook calendar whenever I set an Evernote reminder.
 That's probably the weakest link I see in the system - that I'll get sick of dual-ledger timetabling and stop Outlook calendaring.